Thunder2103/BIDMAS-Calculator-/README.md

 A BIDMAS calculator with a GUI - created using python and tkinter (a built in library no extra download needed)
 Indices have not been included but I plan to add them in the future.

-I attempted to incorporate software development methodologies such as DRY (Don't repeat yourself) in addition to expanding my knowledge on in-built python functions during this project.
+I attempted to incorporate software development methodologies such as DRY (Don't repeat yourself) and commenting less as in previous posts I put in too many comments to explain the program.
+I also expanded my knowledge on in-built python functions during this project.

 Due to the large amount of combinations of numbers and operators I can't test for everything, it would be greatly appreciated if people could test this and report any errors so they can be fixed